-This essay explores Dunkin’s most memorable slogans, analyzing their historical context, cultural impact, and legacy in modern branding.
+This essay explores Dunkin's most memorable slogans, analyzing their historical context, cultural impact, and enduring legacy in modern branding.

 📜 Early Years (1950s–1970s)

-“It’s Worth the Trip” (1980s): This slogan reinforced Dunkin’s appeal as a destination.
-It suggested that Dunkin’ wasn’t just convenient—it was worth going out of your way for.
-YouTube reference:
+The Concept: This slogan reinforced Dunkin's appeal as a destination worth going out of your way for.
+It suggested that Dunkin' wasn't just convenient—it was a place you actively chose.

 🕰️ The Iconic Era (1981–1997)